 After a year that has been dominated, and curtailed by, the Pandemic, December 8th – called V-day by some – brought the development that everyone has had their fingers crossed for.
 The first vaccinations to COVID-19 were given out, beginning the largest inoculation program in history.
 So what does this mean for those of us desperate to travel again?
-What will ‘post vaccine travel’ look like?
-And will a ‘vaccine passport’ become a travel essential?
+What will ‘post-vaccine travel’ look like?
+And will ‘vaccination passports’ become essential?

 What is happening?